 As a writer, you want your novel, cookbook, memoir, e-book, art book, article, or website content to be the best it can be, whether you’re planning on submitting it to a publisher, going the self-publishing route, or posting online.

 I work on a lot of books (some of which can be seen here) but I like to give a particular shout out to some.
-Here are a couple of new ones:
+Here are a couple:

 Your Ticket to the Forty Acres by Kevin Robert Martin

 Stressing about your University of Texas at Austin undergraduate application?